NewsWildfire

 lee fire_august 11 2025.jpg

-DENVER — New evacuation orders were issued northwest of Rifle after the state's fifth-largest wildfire in history crossed into Garfield County Wednesday afternoon.
+Mandatory evacuation orders were issued northwest of Rifle after the southern edge of the Lee Fire reached the Garfield County line.

-Those evacuation zones include boundaries of the county line to the north, Roan Cliffs Road to the east, Long Ridge to the south, and Garfield County roads 401 and 402 to the west, according to the evacuation map from the Rio Blanco County Sheriff's Office.
+Those evacuation zones included boundaries of the Garfield County line to the north, Roan Cliffs Road to the east, Long Ridge to the south, and Garfield County roads 401 and 402 to the west, according to the evacuation map from the Rio Blanco County Sheriff's Office.

-Hotter weather, drier conditions and strong winds Wednesday will make firefighting difficult for crews battling more than a dozen wildfires across Colorado's Western Slope, with fire officials warning conditions could lead to more fire growth.
+Hotter weather, drier conditions and strong winds Wednesday were a challenge for crews battling more than a dozen wildfires across Western Colorado, with fire officials warning conditions could lead to more fire growth before the day's end.

 At least 15 fires have burned more than 198,000 acres across Delta, Dolores, Garfield, Grand, Mesa, Moffat, Montrose, and Rio Blanco counties, as well as in parts of eastern Utah, with the state's fifth-largest fire in history burning near Meeker.